ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/installing-ams-on-azure-aks.md

 --namespace antmedia --create-namespace
 ```

-7. In Azure AKS, we need to use an Application Gateway for which you can select "Networking > Enable ingress controller" from your cluster, and then create the Application Gateway.
+7. In Azure AKS, we need to use an Application Gateway for which you can select **Networking > Enable ingress controller** from your cluster, and then create the Application Gateway.

 ![](@site/static/img/azure-aks-7.png)

+8. If everything works well, you will see the public IP address/domain name in the `kubectl get ingress -n antmedia` command’s output.
+After you make your DNS registration, you will be able to access over the domain you have determined.

+Run kubectl get services command to get the RTMP address.
+You can send broadcasts over 1935 to the domain name that appears as EXTERNAL-IP.